Article I. Name and Purpose

 d) The Steering Committee, working with relevant committees, must publish or deliver an annual report describing the accomplishments of the previous year and setting forth the plans and goals for the Local in the coming year.

 Section 3: Officers.
-The officers of the Local shall be two Co-chairs, a Treasurer, and a Secretary.
+The officers of the Local shall be two Cochairs, a Treasurer, a Secretary, a Membership Coordinator, and a Working Groups Coordinator.

 Section 4: Administrative Committee.
-The two Co-chairs, Treasurer, and Secretary will serve as an Administrative Committee between meetings of the Steering Committee and have the power to make any necessary decisions.
+The two Cochairs, Treasurer, Secretary, and Membership Coordinator will serve as an Administrative Committee between meetings of the Steering Committee and have the power to make any necessary decisions.

 Section 5: Diversity.
 At least two officers of the Local must be women, and at least two officers of the Local must be people of color.
 If the elected officers of the Local do not meet these requirements, the Steering Committee must appoint additional at-large members of the Steering Committee as soon as possible to fulfill these requirements.
 The Steering Committee should also consider appointing at-large members to increase its diversity if the elected Branch representatives are overwhelmingly of one identity.

 Section 6: Vacancies.
-In the event that there is a vacancy in an officer position, the Steering Committee will have the power to fill the vacancy by majority vote.
+In the event that there is a vacancy in an officer position, the Citywide Leadership Committee shall have the power to fill the vacancy by majority vote.

 Section 7: Removal.
-Any member of the Steering Committee who misses two consecutive meetings without an acceptable excuse shall be dropped from the committee and their position declared vacant.
-Members of the Steering Committee may also be removed for gross incompetence or conduct contrary to the best interests of the Local.
-A three-quarters majority vote of the Steering Committee is required to remove a member of the Steering Committee.
+Any member of the Steering Committee who misses two consecutive meetings without an acceptable reason shall be removed from the committee and their position declared vacant.
+Members of the Steering Committee may also be removed for gross incompetence or malfeasance.
+A three-quarters majority vote of the Citywide Leadership Committee is required to remove a member of the Steering Committee.

 Section 8: Quorum.
 A quorum of fifty percent shall be required for a valid meeting of the Administrative Committee, and a quorum of three members or fifty percent, whichever is higher, required for a valid meeting of the Steering Committee.